alire-project/alire/doc/publishing.md

 Once the pull request is verified and merged, the new release will become available for normal use.
-The open source Ada ecosystem needs all the help it can get, so happy contributing!
+The open source Ada ecosystem needs all the help it can get, so thank you for contributing!